 - Select the Delimited option.
 This allows us to split the text at each occurrence of specific characters.
 In our case, the space character is our delimiter.
 Click Next.

-- In the Delimiters group, select the relevant option for your data.
+- Step 2 in the Convert Text to Columns Wizard opens.
+In the Delimiters group, select the relevant option for your scenario.
 I have selected Space for this scenario.
 Click Next.

-- In Step 3, we specify the data format for the result.
+- Finally, in Step 3 of the Text to Columns Wizard, we specify the format for the result.
 As we are using text, the General format is a reasonable option.
 Select a Destination cell where to output the result.
 I have selected Cell B2.
 Click Finish.

 That’s it.
 Just a few clicks and we’re done 🙂

-Our range should now be perfectly split into multiple cells.
+Our range should now be perfectly split into multiple columns.

-Text to columns is not a dynamic feature; if the source data changes, we need to re-run the process.
+Text to columns is not a dynamic feature; if the source cells change, we need to re-run the process by going back to Data > Data Tools (Group) > Text to Columns.

-Text to columns works best on data that is in a consistent format.
-For example, if some data points had 1 space, while others had 2 spaces, it may not provide the desired results.
+Text to columns works best on cells that are in a consistent format.
+For example, if one cell had 1 space, while others had 2 spaces, it may not provide the desired results.

 Split cells using Flash Fill

 Flash Fill is a fantastic feature that was introduced in Excel 2013.
-You may have already used Flash Fill without being aware of it.
+You may have already used it without even being aware of it.
+It is very easy to use for splitting cells in Excel with simple patterns.

-- In the background, Excel tries to find patterns in the data and automatically makes suggestions.
+- In the background, Excel tries to find patterns in the text and automatically makes suggestions.

 - Triggered by the user at specific times